-The Philippines has a comprehensive banking system encompassing large international banks, national banking institutions and small rural banks.
-Expats therefore have a variety of options when it comes to managing their finances in the Philippines.
+The Philippines has a comprehensive banking system encompassing large international, national and small rural banking institutions.
+So, expats are spoilt for choice when managing their finances.

 Money in the Philippines

 The official currency in the Philippines is the Philippine Peso (PHP).
-One peso is equal to 100 centavos.
+One peso is equal to 100 centavos or sentimos.

 Various banks, hotels and authorised foreign exchange dealers provide peso exchange for most foreign currencies.